Pep Guardiola’s side claimed the Trophy with 98 points, just two fewer than the historic 100 they earned in 2017/18.

 An epic comeback win over Barcelona in the UEFA Champions League semi-finals gave Liverpool belief of another comeback in the league.

 But Guardiola’s men recovered from going 1-0 down at Brighton & Hove Albion to win 4-1.
-Their 14th league win in a row allowed Kompany to lift the PL Trophy for the fourth time as Man City captain.
+Their 14th league win in a row allowed Kompany to lift the Premier League Trophy for the fourth time as Man City captain.

 A week later Kompany was raising aloft the FA Cup in one of his final acts before leaving the club as City claimed an unprecedented domestic treble, including the EFL Cup.

-Sadio Mane's two goals for Liverpool against Wolverhampton Wanderers on the final day were not enough for the Premier League title but the Senegalese joined Salah and Arsenal's Pierre-Emerick Aubameyang as joint-winners of the Golden Boot.
+Sadio Mane's two goals for Liverpool against Wolverhampton Wanderers on the final day were not enough for the Premier League title but the Senegalese joined Salah and Arsenal's Pierre-Emerick Aubameyang as joint-winners of the Golden Boot with 22 goals each.

-Liverpool goalkeeper Alisson claimed the Golden Glove with 21 clean sheets, beating Man City’s Emerson by one shutout, while Virgil van Dijk was named the EA SPORTS Player of the Season.
+Liverpool goalkeeper Alisson claimed the Golden Glove with 21 clean sheets, beating Man City’s Ederson by one shutout, while Virgil van Dijk was named the EA SPORTS Player of the Season.

 Eden Hazard claimed the Playmaker Award with 15 assists as Chelsea clinched third and a return to the UEFA Champions League.